nginxinc/nginx-openid-connect/README.md

   * Create an OpenID Connect client to represent your NGINX Plus instance
     * Choose the **authorization code flow**
     * Set the **redirect URI** to the address of your NGINX Plus instance (including the port number), with `/_codexch` as the path, e.g. `https://my-nginx.example.com:443/_codexch`
-    * Ensure NGINX Plus is configured as a confidential client (with a client secret)
+    * Ensure NGINX Plus is configured as a confidential client (with a client secret) or a public client (with PKCE S256 enabled)
-    * Make a note of the `client ID` and `client secret`
+    * Make a note of the `client ID` and `client secret` if set

   * If your IdP supports OpenID Connect Discovery (usually at the URI `/.well-known/openid-configuration`) then use the `configure.sh` script to complete configuration.
 In this case you can skip the next section.
 Otherwise:
     * Obtain the URL for `jwks_uri` or download the JWK file to your NGINX Plus instance